tfinn91/graphite_grafana_env/README.md

 ## Graphite, Carbon, Grafana, Elasticsearch, Statsd, Collectd

-An all-in-one image running graphite and carbon-cache and grafana.
+An all-in-one image running graphite with carbon, StatsD, CollectD, and Grafana as a front end dashboard

-This image contains a sensible default configuration of graphite and carbon-cache.
-Starting this container will, by default, bind the the following host ports:

 - `80`: the graphite web interface
 - `81`: the grafana web interface